Josip Broz Tito

-Some historians criticise Tito's presidency as authoritarian and see him as a dictator, and others characterise him as a benevolent dictator—designations that are not mutually exclusive.
-He was a popular public figure both in Yugoslavia and abroad.
-Viewed as a unifying symbol, his internal policies maintained the peaceful coexistence of the nations of the Yugoslav federation.
-He gained further international attention as the chief leader of the Non-Aligned Movement, alongside Jawaharlal Nehru of India, Gamal Abdel Nasser of Egypt, Kwame Nkrumah of Ghana, and Sukarno of Indonesia.
+Historians critical of Tito view his presidency as authoritarian and see him as a dictator, while others characterise him as a benevolent dictator.
+He was a popular public figure both in Yugoslavia and abroad, and remains such in the former countries of Yugoslavia.
+Tito was viewed as a unifying symbol, with his internal policies maintaining the peaceful coexistence of the nations of the Yugoslav federation.
+He gained further international attention as a co-founder of the Non-Aligned Movement, alongside Jawaharlal Nehru of India, Gamal Abdel Nasser of Egypt, Kwame Nkrumah of Ghana, and Sukarno of Indonesia.
 With a highly favourable reputation abroad in both Cold War blocs, he received a total of 98 foreign decorations, including the Legion of Honour and the Order of the Bath.